otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/01-github-workflow-and-c#-basics.md

 ## Error Handling

 Error handling is anticipating and managing errors that may occur during the execution of a program.
-It is typically achieved through the use of try-catch blocks and exception objects.
-The try block contains code that may generate an exception, and the catch block contains code that will be executed if an exception is thrown.
-The exception object contains information about the error that occurred, such as the type of error and a description of the error.
-The `using` statement can also be used to ensure that resources are properly disposed of even in the event of an exception.
+It is typically achieved through the use of **try-catch** blocks and **exception** objects.
+The `try` block contains code that may generate an **exception**, and the `catch` block contains code that will be executed if an **exception** is thrown.
+The **exception** object contains information about the error that occurred, such as the type of error and a description of the error.
+The `using` statement can also be used to ensure that resources are properly disposed of even in the event of an **exception**.

 Here is an example of a basic try-catch block in C#: